microsoftgraph/msgraph-training-aspnetmvcapp.pt-BR/tutorial/04-add-aad-auth.md

     }
     ```

-1. Abra `Controllers/BaseController.cs` e adicione as seguintes `using` instruções à parte superior do arquivo.
+1. Abra `Controllers/BaseController.cs` e adicione as instruções a seguir na parte superior do `using` arquivo.

     ```cs
     using graph_tutorial.TokenStorage;